by Shawn Burke, Ph.D.

-As water approaches the hull in the its constituent molecules are free to move anywhere they want.
-When they first encounter the boat, something interesting happens: the water molecules that contact the hull actually stick.
+As water approaches the hull its constituent molecules are free to move anywhere they want.
+When they first encounter the boat something interesting happens: the water molecules that contact the hull actually “stick.”
 No kidding!
 Right at the hull surface, the water molecules and the hull move together.
 Since we’ve adopted a boat-centric frame of reference, this means the water right at the hull’s surface has zero velocity with respect to the hull.
-This is called the “no slip condition.”
+This is called the “no slip condition” in boundary layer theory.
 The no slip condition holds whether the hull is made of Kevlar, carbon fiber, wood, aluminum, plastic, or anything else for that matter.
 And it is true whether the hull has been coated with “liquid speed,” a UV protectant, carnauba wax, or slime from your last paddling session.
 In all of these cases, the relative speed between the hull, and the water immediately in contact with the hull, is zero.
 Period.

 Figure 2: Boundary Layers.

 The no slip condition requires the water’s relative speed at the hull to be zero.
-The so-called “free stream” speed of water far away from the hull must equal your hull speed.
-Consequently, there is a variation or “gradient” in the water’s relative velocity as we move away from the hull’s surface until the water’s velocity equals the free stream speed.
-The region where this gradient exists is called a “boundary layer.”
-Boundary layer shapes are illustrated in Figure 2 for so-called “laminar” and “turbulent” cases.
+The so-called free stream speed of water far away from the hull must equal your hull speed.
+Consequently, there is a variation (gradient) in the water’s relative velocity as we move away from the hull’s surface, until the water’s velocity equals the free stream speed.
+The region where this gradient exists is called a boundary layer.
+Boundary layer shapes are illustrated in Fig. 2 for so-called laminar and turbulent cases.
 The dotted line denotes the thickness of the boundary layer where (for example) the flow speed equals 99% of the hull speed.
 The boundary layer grows thicker as you go from the front of the hull to the back.
-And as suggested by the varying shapes or “profiles” of the boundary layers in the figure, the character of the boundary layer changes as well.
+And as suggested by the varying shapes (e.g., profiles) of the boundary layers in the figure, the character of the boundary layer changes as well.

 Laminar boundary layers are sensitive beasts.
-Think of a laminar boundary layer as being a little “channel” of water next to the hull.
+Think of a laminar boundary layer as being like a little channel of water next to the hull.
 Inside this channel there is not only smoothly-flowing water, but also tiny pressure waves that aren’t all that different from sound waves.
-These pressure waves – called “Tolmein-Schlicting,” or “TS” waves – travel inside this laminar boundary layer “channel” in the direction of flow, e.g. from the front of the hull towards the back, like sound down a tube.
+These pressure waves – called Tolmein-Schlicting or “TS” waves – travel inside this laminar boundary layer channel in the direction of flow, e.g. from the front of the hull towards the back, like sound down a tube.
 TS waves are initiated by small disturbances in the upstream flow, like those found when paddling in swirly or turbulent rivers, or when following another boat.

 The TS waves differ from ordinary sound waves in one very important respect: they grow in amplitude as they travel.
-After they travel a certain distance, they will have grown in amplitude enough that they start to disrupt the laminar boundary layer’s orderly structure.
-The nice parallel streamlines of the laminar flow start to wiggle and distort under the influence of these growing pressure waves, and become disorganized.
-At this point the boundary layer is starting to transition from laminar to turbulent, hence the “transition region” shown in Figure 1.
+After they travel a certain distance they will have grown in amplitude enough to begin disrupting the laminar boundary layer’s orderly structure.
+The nice parallel streamlines of the laminar flow start to wiggle and distort under the influence of these growing pressure waves and become disorganized.
+At this point the boundary layer is starting to transition from laminar to turbulent, hence the transition region shown in Fig. 1.

 Once the flow is turbulent, there are no longer any nice, orderly streamlines inside the boundary layer.
-Instead, the flow there becomes chaotic, and highly three-dimensional.
-This is illustrated by the flow visualization in Figure 3.
-In this view we’re looking at a portion of the bottom of the hull from below, with water is flowing from right to left.
+Instead, the flow there becomes chaotic and highly three-dimensional.
+This is illustrated by the flow visualization in Fig. 3.
+In this plan view we’re looking at a portion of the bottom of the hull from below, with water flowing from right to left.
 A dye has been injected into the water upstream.
-Notice how the streamlines changes from nice, parallel lines to a highly chaotic structure as the water flows over the hull.
+Notice how the streamlines changes from nice parallel lines to a highly chaotic structure as the water flows over the hull.
 You can also see oscillations in the streamlines in the transition region just upstream of the large turbulent “burst”.
 The flow continues its chaotic nature downstream of this area as the boundary layer becomes fully turbulent.
 The velocity gradient inside the now turbulent boundary layer becomes more pronounced than in the laminar case, as depicted in Fig. 2.
 This reflects the fact that the frictional forces due to shear stresses on the hull’s surface are greater than for laminar flow.
 The boundary layer itself becomes thicker, as you are putting more of your precious paddling energy into generating turbulence.
 Bummer!

 Figure 3: Flow visualization: Plan view of a boundary layer becoming turbulent.